23/06/2025 to 26/06/2025

 A. Using gum + jaggery as a binder

-For these trial i am using following ingredients
+For these trial I am using following ingredients

 Sprouted moong flour – 9 gm

-Yoghrt + bhunna channa powder- 9 gm
+Yoghurt + bhuna Chana powder- 9 gm

-rosted panuts – 5 gm
+rosted peanuts – 5 gm

 Pumpkin seed – 3 gm